In search of an S&P upgrade, India got a shock

 "If we are able to keep our budget targets on track, it would improve our credibility in the market, and may encourage the rating agency to reconsider its decision," said a finance ministry official, who declined to be identified because he was not authorised to speak to the media.

 The S&P cut added force to an avalanche of criticism about the government's economic management.
-Earlier this month, Prime Minister Manmohan Singh sat silently as a panel of his peers, including the central bank governor, told him lack of progress on economic reform had left the economy in disturbing shape.
+Earlier this month, Prime Minister Manmohan Singh sat silently as a panel of his peers, including the RBI governor, told him lack of progress on economic reform had left the economy in disturbing shape.

 "The broader message for everyone in the government is that we need to move a little faster and a little quicker," said Dipak Dasgupta, the finance ministry's top economist.